 Linux LVM is a logical volume manager for the Linux OS that manages drives and other data storage devices.
 Using it, It is possible to create single logical volumes on several physical drives, add and replace them in a running system, resize logical volumes, create various RAID configuration, and so on.
-You may read more about Linux LVM on this Wikipedia article: Logical Volume Manager (Linux) .
+You may read more about Linux LVM in our article: What is Logical Volume Manager (LVM) .

 R‑Studio detects drives from LVMs and creates their virtual volumes automatically.
 At the same time, R‑Studio gives access to the components of the virtual LVM volumes (drives and images).

 If recognized components of an LVM volume, including drive images, are added to R‑Studio later, it automatically adds them to their respective LVM volume.

 When an automatically created LVM volume is selected, R‑Studio highlights its components.